MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 [Here's](#supported-artifacts-for-migration) the complete list of supported artifacts.

-## Migrate from on-premises to SCOM Managed Instance (preview)
+## Migrate from on-premises to SCOM Managed Instance

-Select the required artifact to view the migration procedure from on-premises to SCOM Managed Instance (preview):
+Select the required artifact to view the migration details from on-premises to SCOM Managed Instance:

 # [Management Packs and Overrides](#tab/mp-overrides)